Dhanush0213/CodeAlpha_Titanic_Classification/README.md

 ## Disclaimer:
 This project is for educational and demonstration purposes only.
-The predictions made by the model may not be entirely accurate, and any decisions made based on these predictions should be taken with caution.
+Predictions made by the model should be interpreted with caution, and any decisions based on these predictions should be made responsibly.